American Southwest

 General

 This website describes the spectacular and amazingly varied landscapes of the American Southwest.
 All the information is based entirely on my own travels in Southwest USA, and all the photographs were taken during these times.
 The pages are meant to describe and illustrate the scenery of the national parks and monuments, and the land in general; places to visit, where to camp (free of charge!), interesting hikes, scenic drives and viewpoints.
-More mundane aspects such as park rules and regulations, opening times, visitor services in local towns and full weather details are available elsewhere, such as at the main NPS site (www.nps.gov).
+More mundane aspects such as park rules and regulations, opening times, and visitor services in local towns are available elsewhere, such as at the main NPS site (www.nps.gov).
+The main page for each location includes a link to the official website, where applicable (the 'Management' link).

-This site will be expanded gradually, to cover more attractions and to include additional details for the current locations.
-I intend the focus to be increasingly towards more remote places; hiking trails, narrow canyons and mountains.
-The series of guides includes (west) Texas and California, in keeping with a broad geographical definition of the Southwest rather than just the conventional area comprising Arizona, Utah and New Mexico.
-Other selected locations in Wyoming and Idaho will be added occasionally.
+This site will be continually expanded, to cover more attractions, to include additional details for the current locations, and to add enhanced photography, videos and panoramas.
+The focus will be increasingly towards more remote places; hiking trails, narrow canyons and mountains.
+The series of guides includes California, Colorado, south Idaho, south Oregon, central/west Texas and west Wyoming, in keeping with a broad geographical definition of the Southwest rather than just the conventional area comprising Arizona, Nevada, Utah and New Mexico.

 History